WHEN ADULTS WITH MAC LUNG DISEASE REMAINED CULTURE POSITIVE AFTER ≥6 MONTHS OF MULTIDRUG THERAPY,*

 eP<0.0001.

-fPercentage of patients remaining culture negative 12 months off all treatment was an exploratory endpoint likely reflecting the natural history of the disease.3
+fPercentage of patients remaining culture negative after 12 months off all treatment was an exploratory endpoint likely reflecting the natural history of the disease.3

 In the CONVERT trial, the endpoints of the change from baseline in 6MWT distance and SGRQ did not demonstrate clinical benefit at Month 6.1